You may need an animal licence if you:

 Animal Licensing Policy (under review)

-For a full list of fees, please view the animal licence fee document
+For a full list of fees, please view the animal licence fee webpage.

 As of 1 October 2018 the licensing of animal boarding, pet shops, dog breeding, riding establishments and performing animals changed.